Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Introduction

 \section{Introduction}

-Recent advances in machine learning (ML), especially deep learning (DL), have led to the proposal of many methods that can reproduce the given data and make appropriate inferences on new inputs.
+Recent advances in machine learning (ML), especially deep learning, have led to the proposal of many methods that can reproduce the given data and make appropriate inferences on new inputs.
 Such methods are, however, often black-box, which makes it difficult for humans to understand how they made predictions for given inputs.
 This property will be more critical especially when non-ML experts apply ML to problems in their research domains such as physics and chemistry.
+Symbolic regression (SR) is the task of producing a mathematical expression (symbolic expression) that fits a given dataset.
+SR has been studied in the genetic programming (GP) community~\citep{hoai2002solving,keijzer2003improving,koza2005genetic,johnson2009genetic,uy2011semantically,orzechowski2018we}, and deep learning-based SR methods have been attracting more attention from the machine learning community~\citep{petersen2020deep,landajuela2021discovering,biggio2021neural,valipour2021symbolicgpt,la2021contemporary,kamienny2022end}.
+Because of its interpretability, various scientific communities apply SR to advance research in their scientific fields \emph{e.g.}, Physics~\citep{wu2019toward,udrescu2020ai,udrescu2020ai2,kim2020integration,cranmer2020discovering,liu2021aipoincare,liu2021nnphd}, Applied Mechanics~\citep{huang2021ai}, Climatology~\citep{abdellaoui2021symbolic}, Materials~\citep{sun2019data,wang2019symbolic,weng2020simple,loftis2020lattice}, and Chemistry~\citep{batra2020emerging}.
+Given that SR has been studied in various communities,~\citet{la2021contemporary} propose a benchmark framework for symbolic regression methods.
+In the benchmark study, they combine the Feynman Symbolic Regression Database (\orgdataset)~\citep{udrescu2020ai} and the ODE-Strogatz repository~\citep{strogatz2018nonlinear} and compare a number of SR methods, using a large-scale heterogeneous computing cluster.\footnote{Hosts with 24-28 core Intel(R) Xeon(R) CPU E5-2690 v4 2.60GHz processors and 250GB RAM.}